Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychBasic.md

   [psychassert](psychassert)          - Drop in replacement for Matlabs assert().
   [psychlasterror](psychlasterror)       - Drop in replacement for Matlabs lasterror().
   [psychrethrow](psychrethrow)         - Drop in replacement for Matlabs rethrow().
+  [PsychComputeSHA](PsychComputeSHA)      - Return the SHA hash of a string.
   [PsychCV](PsychCV)              - Miscellaneous C routines for computer vision and related stuff.
   [PsychDrawSprites2D](PsychDrawSprites2D)   - Fast drawing of many 2D sprite textures.
   [PsychKinect](PsychKinect)          - Psychtoolbox driver for the Microsoft XBOX-360 Kinect.